Wyoming, Michigan: Utilities

 Currently the city provides water and sewer to the majority of the citizens.
 Electricity is supplied by Consumers Energy with natural gas nominally supplied by DTE Energy.
-Garbage service is supplied by individual contractors to home owners and by law they are required to use the county incinerator although the city does provide a yard waste drop off center.
-For both phone and cable service is supported by both AT&T and Comcast.
-Cell phones carriers are on the whole fully supported with a number of towers.
+Garbage service is supplied by individual contractors to homeowners and by law they are required to use the county incinerator, although the city does provide a yard waste drop off center.
+For both phone and cable, service is supported by both AT&T and Comcast.
+Cell phone carriers are on the whole fully supported with a number of towers.